srlabs/Certiception/README.md

 * Use lower privilege accounts instead of enterprise admin
 * Add less suspicious error message on denied CSRs
 * Investigate and mitigate ways of fingerprinting Certiception
 * Strengthen continuous monitoring intended to catch and mitigate insecure configurations
+* Hardening of the installation script (e.g. investigate credential exposure of the used accounts)

 ## License